ligato/docs/docs/user-guide/concepts.md

 !!!
 Note
     To distinguish between the key prefix and key definitions described above, we will refer to the `/vnf-agent/<microservice label>/` value as the `microservice-label-prefix`

 Each VPP agent is defined with a construct known as the `microservice label`.
 It is used to group VPP agents with configuration items stored in the KV data store.
-VPP agents configured with the same microservice label will prepend that to a `key prefix` described above to form a `microservice-label-prefix`.
-These VPP agents will then watch or listen to configuration item changes indexed by the matching microservice-label-prefix.
+VPP agents configured with the same microservice label will prepend that value to a `key prefix` described above to form a `microservice-label-prefix`.
+VPP agents will then watch or listen to configuration item changes indexed by their respective microservice-label-prefix.

 In the figure below, VPP agent 1 on the left with a microservice label = `vpp1` will watch for configuration changes with the microservice label prefix of `/vnf-agent/vpp1/`.
 VPP agent 1 does not care about nor is it watching KV data store configuration data beginning with `/vnf-agent/vpp2/`.